JuliaSurv/SurvivalModels.jl/docs/src/semiparametric/cox.md

 timing_graph(df)
 ```

-comments on the graph.

-A zoom on our implementation vs Survival.jl vs R::survival:
+We can the that CoxV3 is the fastest, while CoxV2 is the slowest.
+We will zoom on our implementation vs Survival.jl vs R::survival:

 ```@example 1
 timing_graph(filter(r -> r.name ∈ ("V3", "VJ", "VR"), df))